adrielpuello/adrielpuello/README.md

 - 👋 Hi, I’m @adrielpuello
 - 👀 I’m interested in Sports and Gaming
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I just finished my Software Engineering Bootcamp with Flatiron School!
-- 💞️ I’m looking to collaborate on my Flatiron School Software Engineering Bootcamp
+- 💞️ I’m looking to work as a Software Engineer
 - 📫 How to reach me: Instagram-@aj.puello Email-adrielpuello@gmail.com

 <!---